JUNE 2025

 It is just who he is.

-I am watching how things develop as the latter part of the story sort of predicted much of this in 2030 leading to the forming of a coalition government where a character by the name of Penny Lane is the Home Secretary..
+I am watching how things develop as the latter part of the story sort of predicted much of this in 2030, leading to the forming of a coalition government where a character by the name of Penny Lane becomes the Home Secretary, who I have just put up opposite.

-Penny is quite the flawed character and a total career politician.
+Penny is quite the flawed character and a total career politician... but how does she get into the story?

 Music.
 I did 90 minutes cardio yesterday and chucked on some CD's that I'd cut for the car maybe two years ago when I first started drafting ideas up for The A's.